 Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo, where you will spend 2 nights.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.
-These are small cruise boats usually holding approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
+These are small cruise boats usually holding approximately 100 passengers: with an enclosed dining area on the lower deck and an open viewing area on the upper deck.

 Usually, the boats depart at 9am from the dock located a 1-hour drive from your hotel.
-However, when the river level is low they depart from further downstream, which would mean a longer drive and an earlier check-out from your hotel.
+However, when the river level is low, they depart from further downstream, which would mean a longer drive and an earlier check-out from your hotel.

 Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
 There are electric carts offered by private vendors which can be organised at your own cost.
 In Yangshuo, visit the local markets.
+An optional Sanjie Liu Impression's show is available this evening (time permitting, payable locally).